 Skin grafts may be needed to close the wound.

-With prompt diagnosis and treatment, the outlook is excellent for recovery of the muscles and nerves inside the compartment.
-However, the overall prognosis will be determined by the injury leading to the syndrome.
+With prompt diagnosis and treatment, the outlook is excellent that the muscles and nerves inside the compartment will recover.
+However, the overall outlook is determined by the injury that led to the syndrome.

 In more severe cases, amputation may be required.